-In this Chapter, Partner, Angelique Bart, offers investors an overview of the type of incentives which are available to encourage investment.
+In this Chapter, investors are provided with an overview of the type of incentives which are available to encourage investment.

 Oil and Gas resources have been the mainstay of the country’s economy for a long time.
 Recognizing that such resources are finite, in recent years the Government has sought to create an investment climate that attracts higher value investments, especially in the downstream energy and non-energy sectors.
 As a result, certain incentives and concessions apply to specific industry sectors while others apply across the board.